 In turn, that knowledge empowers us to treat each unique brain injury with tailored therapy for that patient.
 We also have a close relationship with a local neurosurgery practice in case our scans discover more serious underlying issues.

-Another fNCI scan at the end of the week confirms patient progress.
+Another fNCI scan at the end of treatment confirms patient progress.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
 Their average one-week improvement on the scan is 75%; average one-week symptom improvement is 60%.
 We send patients home with additional resources to help them keep improving on their own, and are always available to answer questions.